 Website Landing Pages

 You can build a website with a squeeze page builder that runs on a framework.
 These drag-and-drop builders require no coding knowledge, so they’re perfect for beginners.
 With these, you can build beautiful and responsive websites in minutes.
+In fact, there are many no code platforms available that make it easy to create a website without any coding experience.
+For tailored solutions, a nocode agency offers expert design and customization.

 Starting a blog is so much easier now than back in the 90s.
 Web application frameworks have taken out most of the coding work for the average user, with tools like WordPress powering almost 43.2% of websites online in 2022.